 This challenge aims to develop technology to automate customer interaction, which is part of the job for employees at a convenience store.
 Participants of this competition task will develop a robot that autonomously moves and interacts with customers, as well as infrastructure to install inside of a simulated convenience store.
-In this challenge, participants will use the robots and infrastructure they develop to compete in terms of the innovation, viability and feasibility of their systems when performing customer interaction demonstrations in a simulated convenience store space.
+In this challenge, participants will use the robots and infrastructure they develop to compete in terms of the innovation, viability, and feasibility of their systems when performing customer interaction demonstrations in a simulated convenience store space.

-The layout of the convenience store interior consists of a product display area, cashier area, restroom area, aisles, and backyard area as shown in a document provided separately.
+The layout of the convenience store interior consists of a product display area, cashier area, eat-in area, restroom area, aisles, backyard area, and a playground area.

-Participants can freely choose a customer interaction-challenge and perform a system demonstration within the time limit of the round.
+Participants can freely choose a customer interaction challenge and perform a system demonstration within the time limit of the round.